 Forget Pirates of the Caribbean.
 The real story waiting to hit the big screen is in Jamaica, where you can find a pirate tale for the generations.
 Did you know that Port Royal was once considered a pirate haven, once seeing the likes of Blackbeard, Henry Morgan, and Calico Jack?
 Well, you’ll find out all this and more with a visit to the Sunken Pirate City area in Port Royal, which was destroyed by a massive earthquake in 1692.
 Now the remains of the city lay underwater, and they’re a major tourist attraction.
 Find out how you can explore the area with a local dive center.

 Welcome to surfer’s paradise!
 Grab your board, and get ready to hit the waves.
 Unless of course you want to just kick back and relax, and take in the sights and sounds, or indulge in a great seaside Caribbean restaurant.
-The best time for wave action is between June to December, which also happens to run parallel to the hurricane season.
+The best time for wave action is between June to December, which also happens to run parallel to the rainy season.
 For sun seekers, that time of year may serve as a deterrent, but not for people hoping to ride the biggest waves while in Jamaica.

 Tip: Surf lessons and board rentals are available at this location.